WillKay28/K8s_DevOps_Project/README.md

 # K8s_DevOps_Project

-In this project, we I use Kubernetes to implement a project where Mongo Express UI is connected with MongoDB and the Mongo Express makes requests to the DataBase.
+In this project, I use Kubernetes to implement a project where Mongo Express UI is connected with MongoDB and the Mongo Express makes requests to the DataBase.

 The project includes the following files: